-Minco Exploration plc ("Minco Exploration", "Minco", or the "Company") was incorporated in Ireland on 28 May 2019 as a wholly owned subsidiary of Buchans Resources Limited ("Buchans") to acquire the shares and receivables in subsidiaries from Buchans, its parent company.
+Minco Exploration Plc ("Minco Exploration" or the "Company") was incorporated in Ireland on 28 May 2019 as a wholly owned subsidiary of Buchans Resources Limited ("Buchans") to acquire the shares and receivables in subsidiaries from Buchans, its parent company.
 See Note 2.
-Minco was re-registered under the Companies Act 2014 as PLC-Public Limited Company on 27 April 2020.